stackrox/collector/.adr/0002-modern-probe-delivery.md

 ## Solution

-To make startup process more robust, embed the BTW aware probes into Collector images.
+To make startup process more robust, embed the BTF aware probes into Collector images.
 That means:

 * BTF aware probe has to be built as part of Collector build process.
 It's